Agricultural Marketing Service, USDA.

 There are five processing plants in the production area, with one in Oregon and four in Washington.
 All five processors would be considered large entities under the SBA's definition of small businesses.

-This rule increases the assessment rate established for the PPC and collected from handlers for the 2009-2010 and subsequent fiscal periods from $6.25 to $8.41 per ton for “summer/fall” pears for canning.
+This rule would increase the assessment rate established for the PPC and collected from handlers for the 2009-2010 and subsequent fiscal Start Printed Page 43084periods from $6.25 to $8.41 per ton for “summer/fall” pears for canning.
 The PPC also unanimously recommended 2009-2010 expenditures of $1,029,554.
 With a 2009-2010 crop of “summer/fall” pears for canning estimate of 121,000 tons in Oregon and Washington, the PPC anticipates assessment income of about $1,017,610.
 The PPC recommended the higher assessment rate to increase the funding for promotional activities.

 The major expenditures recommended by the PPC for the 2009-2010 fiscal period include $860,310 for promotion and paid advertising, $130,944 for research, $24,200 for administration, $13,100 for PPC expenses, and $1,000 for contingency.
 In comparison, major expenditures for the 2008-09 fiscal period included $700,000 for promotion and paid advertising, $140,106 for research, $28,000 for administration, $13,500 for PPC expenses, and $1,000 for contingency.

 The PPC discussed alternatives to this recommended assessment increase.
 The PPC reviewed a “critical issue analysis” of the key components of the PPC's promotion program and discussed individual promotional activities.
-As a result of its review, the PCC determined that leaving the assessment rate at the current $6.25 per ton would have cut core promotional activities.
-Furthermore, the PCC determined that any assessment rate less than the $8.41 rate herein established would have been insufficient and would have limited promotional activities.
-The assessment rate of $8.41 per ton for “summer/fall” pears for canning enables the PPC to achieve the key components as laid out in its promotion program.
+Leaving the assessment rate at the current $6.25 per ton would have cut core promotional activities.
+A $0.05 increase to $6.30 per ton would not be sufficient and would limit promotional activities.
+The assessment rate of $8.41 per ton for “summer/fall” pears for canning enables the PPC to achieve the key components of the PPC's promotion program.

 A review of historical information and preliminary information pertaining to the upcoming crop year indicates that the grower price for the 2009-2010 season could average about $250 per ton for “summer/fall” pears for canning.
 Therefore, the estimated assessment revenue for the 2009-2010 fiscal period as a percentage of total grower revenue is 3.364 percent for Oregon and Washington “summer/fall” pears for canning.

 In addition, the PPC's meeting was widely publicized throughout the Oregon and Washington pear industry and all interested persons were invited to attend and participate in PPC deliberations on all issues.
-Like all PPC meetings, the May 28, 2009 meeting was Start Printed Page 52667a public meeting and all entities, both large and small, were able to express views on the issues.
+Like all PPC meetings, the May 28, 2009 meeting was a public meeting and all entities, both large and small, were able to express views on the issues.
+Finally, interested persons are invited to submit information on the regulatory and informational impacts of this action on small businesses.

-This rule does not impose additional reporting or recordkeeping requirements on either small or large Oregon and Washington pear handlers.
+This proposed rule would impose no additional reporting or recordkeeping requirements on either small or large Oregon and Washington pear handlers.
 As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.
-As noted in the initial regulatory flexibility analysis, USDA has not identified any relevant Federal rules that duplicate, overlap, or conflict with this rule.
+Additionally, USDA has not identified any relevant Federal rules that duplicate, overlap, or conflict with this rule.

 AMS is committed to complying with the E-Government Act, to promote the use of the Internet and other information technologies to provide increased opportunities for citizen access to Government information and services, and for other purposes.